 COSEM values equity, belonging, and inclusion, and there is a direct link to being more authentic in these areas when we deliberately cultivate both a mindfulness practice and our equity work.
 To move our mission forward prioritizing equity work, COSEM President Tovi Scruggs-Hussein launched an Equity-Based Conversation Series as one of her first major contributions in her role.

 Our goal with this series is to learn from each other, circulate ideas, and share best-practices we are using in our schools and classrooms.
 Almost every month, Tovi meets with an equity leader to highlight the intersectionality of mindfulness, equity, and SEL.
 Participants have access to ask questions and enhance their practices.
 Please email Tovi with topic suggestions.

-Register for free below--October guest will l be announced soon.
+Our next convo is in January 2021.
 We use the Zoom platform and also try to stream each one live on our Facebook group.